 We can throw a couple of other labels in here, too.
 A lot of preppers are also homesteaders, but not all homesteaders are preppers.
 In the modern sense of the word, a homesteader has a property they use to produce food.
 Most of this food is raised for their own families, although some homesteaders produce enough to sell some of the surplus to others.

 As well, with the confidence I gained in Croatia, I began traveling extensively.
 Due to that, I’ve become extremely adaptable and resilient in different urban environments.

 Do you need to be a prepper and a survivalist?

 If you want the best of both worlds, you will expand your skills beyond the basics of only one category.
 One of the things I learned from Selco’s course is that while I know a lot about prepping and homesteading, most of my survival skills are based on being home to use my supplies.
 Drop me off in a remote area with my everyday carry kit and I’m far less confident.

 Sure, I know how to filter water and start a fire (finally).
-I have a good sense of direction but I don’t know a whole lot about navigating with a compass and topographical map.
-If I have to camp, I’m out of my depth.
+I have a good sense of direction and can get around well in urban environments, but I don’t know a whole lot about navigating with a compass and topographical map.
+I’d much rather pee inside than outside.
 And sneaking around the woods without sounding like a herd of elephants performing a series of grand jetes isn’t my strong point.
 I never really considered whether someone else could see my fire or the smoke from it, and I didn’t think too much about threats from wildlife because I was going to be safe at home.

 - Everyone has a get-home bag in the trunk of their car but has everyone walked home from their regular weekday locations carrying that bag?